-At the COP27 UN climate conference in Sharm el-Sheikh, Egypt, the EIB, together with the European Bank for Reconstruction and Development and the Union for the Mediterranean, launched the Blue Mediterranean Partnership to support the development of a sustainable blue economy in the European Union's Southern Neighbourhood countries on the Mediterranean.
-This partnership aims to support policy reforms, attract donor funding and mobilise public and private financing, initially for projects in Egypt, Jordan and Morocco.
+At the COP27 UN climate conference in Sharm el-Sheikh, Egypt, the ElB, together with the European Bank for Reconstruction and Development (EBRD) and the Union for the Mediterranean, launched the Blue Mediterranean Partnership to support the development of a sustainable blue economy in the European Union's Southern Neighbourhood countries on the Mediterranean.
+The partnership supports policy reforms, attracts donor funding and mobilises public and private financing.